mageplaza/magento-2-smtp/README.md

 ## 4. User Guide

-In Magento 2, default email server of inherent hosting will be used to send unregistered emails, which means the reputation for this email is pretty low and they will be rated as untrustworthy content, as a matter of fact your precious emails will be delivered to spamming box without knocking up any notification to receiver.
-Imagine how enormous detriment your business is having when you couldn’t properly send such Order Confirmation, Invoice, Shipment Information,... to their inbox, but classified as spam trash and this is not a professional management.

-**Mageplaza SMTP** will assist you to resolve this issue.
-By available popular email server providers, our extension absolutely would like to help you in sending email with a huge amount of quantity, faster along with high secure authentication.
-Hence, Mageplaza SMTP will also provide you a log diary which archive all the detail sent emails, makes it easier to keep track and checking problems.
-Be ready to say goodbye to Spam box issue.

-Here we go how to know detail in instructions and configuration in extension’s backend.
+In Magento 2, the default email server is the server installed on the webserver, which means the sender reputation for emails may be low.
+Low sender reputation may cause emails to be treated as untrustworthy and may be delivered to spam folders.
+This is undesirable for obvious reasons.
+Imagine your customers' reaction when important email communication like password resets, transactional emails, shipping notifications and and others are not delivered.

+**Mageplaza SMTP** will help you resolve this issue.
+We make several popular email providers available to configure directly in your magento admin panel.
+We also provide you with an easy to review log of emails that were sent, including useful details for debugging.
+Say goodbye to your customers' spam box forever.

-### How to config SMTP
+### How to configure SMTP

 #### 1. Email logs

-This can be accessed by the following  `Mageplaza > SMTP > Email Logs`.
-From here you can look back all the sent email from the server to customers.
+This can be accessed at `Mageplaza > SMTP > Email Logs`.
+From here you can see the emails sent from the server to customers.

 ![How to config SMTP Email logs](https://i.imgur.com/k5KfDLL.png)

-By clicking View in each mail, you can have a general looking at the display which how your email will reach customer’s eyes.
+By clicking View in each email, you can have an understanding of what the customer will see when they receive the email in their client.
-Hit the Clear red button to clear all the archived emails after checking carefully.
+You can hit the Clear red button to clear all the archived emails to clean up your archive when you are done.

 ![ How to config SMTP order](https://i.imgur.com/5eos9R7.png)